 Jenny Kao-Kniffin

-As an Associate Professor in the Horticulture Section, I study the belowground ecology of horticultural landscapes and extend research results to the public.
+As a Professor in the Horticulture Section, I study the belowground ecology of horticultural landscapes and extend research results to the public.
 Much of my work focuses on the ecology and management of invasive plants and weeds found in horticultural landscapes, wetlands, and urban ecosystems.
 Soil microorganisms impact plant populations in many ways, both beneficially (aiding in plant growth and fitness) and negatively (keeping populations in check).
 Many of these interactions can be isolated to better understand their potential for plant management.

 Interests